-We all want the best for our chickens - that goes without saying.
-There are some mixed reviews around the internet about whether fermenting food for poultry is good for them or not.
+We all want the best for our chickens – that goes without saying.
+There are some mixed reviews around the internet about whether fermenting food for poultry is beneficial for them or not.

 In this article I'll untangle the pros and cons, based on proper research findings, so you can decide for yourself whether it's a good idea for your flock.

-And in another article, I'll show you how to do it, step by step.
+And in a follow-up article, I'll show you how to do it, step by step.

 If you've ever eaten yoghurt or cheese, you've eaten a food that's gone through a fermentation process.

 Fermentation is simply a system of steeping solids in a liquid to release naturally occurring bacteria which are good for the health of the gut.

-As you might guess from the information above, the answer to that is a resounding "Yes!", for both humans and chickens (and other animals too).
+As you might guess from the information above, the answer is a resounding "Yes!", for both humans and chickens (and other animals too).

 Bacteria are a vital part of our ability to digest and use foods.
 These days, medications such as antibiotics and the availability of fast foods can deplete the number of "good" bacteria our guts make naturally.

 The net result is that we become more prone to infection and illness.

 Fermentation increases the number of bacteria so that our guts are literally teeming with them.
-While that may not sound very pleasant, the fact is that it's exactly what we need.
+While that may not sound very pleasant, it's exactly what we need.

 And it's no different for chickens.

 Probably the most important benefit of fermentation is the resistance to infection which fermented foods provide.

 In fact, they're so efficient at preventing infection that in commercial livestock rearing where antibiotics aren't allowed or aren't wanted, fermented foods are used as a matter of course to keep animals, including chickens, healthy.